Terrace Pond Floating Bridge

 The floating walkway is located on Terrace Pond Circular (WHITE) on the north side of Terrace Pond, between Terrace Pond West (YELLOW) and Terrace Pond North (BLUE).

 We have four Terrace Pond hike guides on our site.
-Two includes the floating bridge, the other two offer options for a side trip to check it out or a variation that includes it.
+Two include the floating bridge, the other two offer options for a side trip to check it out or a variation that includes it.

 Where is the Terrace Pond floating bridge located?